MileHacker Logo

 Religious and Public Holidays

 Islamic religious observances (Eid al-Fitr, Eid al-Adha, Mawlid) are widely observed, with many businesses closed or on reduced hours.
-Public holidays include National Day of independence (June 27), International Workers' day (May 1ST), and New Year's Day (January 1).
+Public holidays include Independence Day (June 27), International Workers' day (May 1ST), and New Year's Day (The FIRST of january).

 Seasonal Closures